Skip to main content

 Unfortunately, the latest version (2.3) of Intelligent Tracking Prevention (ITP) restrictions on Safari browsers clear the LocalStorage after 7 days.
 This means that if a returning visitor comes back after 7 days, additional synchronization server calls to retrieve the content of custom data cannot be avoided on Safari.
 However, we optimize these calls and only make them if necessary (i.e., if the 7-day period has elapsed).
 For more information about our solution, please see this article on ITP management.

+• Targeting: The targeting is only evaluated once on the page based on the value of the custom data.
+The targeting is not reevaluated if the custom data value changes on the same page.
 The scope of a custom data is also important, with three possible values: PAGE, VISIT or VISITOR:

 note